OpalSoPL/Oleus/README.md

 * `./gradlew build` on UNIX and UNIX like systems (including macOS and Linux)
 * `gradlew build` on Windows systems

 You will find the compiled JAR which will be named like `Nucleus-[version]-plugin.jar` in `output/`.
+A corresponding API and javadocs jar will also exist.

 ## Building against the Nucleus API